KNg-02/VITAL-Presentation/README.md

 * 1894/44482 (4% returned overall)

 Note: There was no progress in 2022, so these are really just stats from 2021.

+**2: Issues found across 2021/2022:**
+2021:
+* Incomplete counts of work (e.g. 1423/1892 digitised in January)
+* Work suddenly stopping (work performed in Jan - February, before abruptly halting for the rest on the year, through reflecting 0 digitisation/returns)
+* Lack of consistency between digitisation and returning of documents (digtisation lasted 6 months, while returning lasted 2)

+2022:

 </p>